 VAN charges can be expensive, they often make it very difficult to forecast how much an EDI solution will cost and companies are often penalised when they grow (and their VAN traffic increases).
 Companies are also often caught out by the small print, such as minimum record lengths, envelope costs, and more.

-This is why, when exploring the options available to your business, you must ensure that you understand the costing model and that the pricing of the solution you choose is completely transparent.
+This is why when exploring the options available to your business, you must ensure that you understand the costing model and that the pricing of the solution you choose is completely transparent.

 At Transalis, we do offer this exact transparency, no smoke and mirrors and no hidden fees.
 The price you're quoted is the price you'll pay.
-You can use our eDI Freedom calculator to work out which is the best option.
+You can take a look at our bundled EDI solutions or even use our eDI Freedom calculator to work out which is the best option.